How to Paint a Ceiling

 Choosing Paint

-You can purchase specially formulated ceiling paint from the hardware store for the best possible results.
-It’s flat, which helps hide imperfections, and is designed to be a bit less drippy than regular paint.
+You can purchase specially formulated white ceiling paint from the hardware store for the best possible results.
+It’s flat, which helps hide imperfections.
+It’s also designed to be a bit less drippy than regular paint.
 I’d recommend not skimping – choose a high-quality brand (I’d go with this one) to ensure the best coverage.

 Of course, if you have a unique situation like mine where you’re painting the entire room the same color, you can use regular interior latex paint on your ceiling as well.
 I used the same paint on both the walls and the ceiling, and it turned out perfectly fine.